Prescribing Cascade and Specials

 Horse in field Horse in field

-We've put together a range of resources that can be downloaded and used to provide key information relevant to the species being treated and ensure you are compliant with the RCVS Code of Conduct.
+We've put together a range of resources, including a consent form, client information leaflets and medicine labels, which provide key information relevant to the equines and ensure you are compliant with the RCVS Code of Professional Conduct.

 Is it illegal to use specials?